rodygosset/lp-web-app-java-swing-rpg/CONCEPTION.md

     - `public void render()`
     - `public void emptyCell(int x, int y)`
     - `public void putAt(int x, int y, Paintable p)`

-## The Game loop

-The steps are as follows:

-- UI asks the user to choose a character to play as
-- Shows the 2D map